Japan Declares Virus State Of Emergency In Tokyo Region - UrduPoint

 Japan Declares Virus State Of Emergency In Tokyo Region

-Japan's government declared a month-long coronavirus state of emergency in the greater Tokyo area on Thursday as the capital reported a record surge in daily infections
+Japan's government declared a month-long coronavirus state of emergency in the greater Tokyo area on Thursday as the capital reported another record surge in daily infections

-It primarily targets restaurants and bars, which will be asked to stop serving alcohol by 7 pm and close an hour later, with residents requested to avoid non-essential outings from 8 pm.
+It primarily targets restaurants and bars, which will be asked to stop serving alcohol by 7 pm and close an hour later.

+Suga made a special appeal to young people to abide by the requests, saying that more than half of recent new infections in greater Tokyo were among the under-30s.

+"Please act... in order to save precious lives of your parents, grandfathers, grandmothers and friends," he said.

 In Tokyo and three surrounding areas that petitioned the government to make the move, businesses will also be urged to maximise teleworking with the goal of reducing commuter traffic by 70 percent.

-The minister in charge of Japan's pandemic response earlier warned that Tokyo's medical system was now "stretched thin".

-"Every day we are seeing record numbers of infections.
-We have a very serious sense of crisis," Yasutoshi Nishimura said.
+Japanese law does not currently allow authorities to enforce cooperation with the requests, although the government is planning legislation permitting fines for businesses that do not comply.

-Tokyo recorded 2,447 new cases on Thursday -- shattering the previous record of 1,591 logged a day earlier.
+Tokyo recorded 2,447 new cases on Thursday -- shattering the previous record of 1,591 logged a day earlier, and representing a sizeable chunk of the 7,490 new cases reported nationwide.

-The government had been reluctant to call a state of emergency for fear of sending the economy into reverse shortly after it emerged from recession.
-Greater Tokyo accounts for a third of Japan's GDP.
+- Olympic countdown - The government had been reluctant to call a state of emergency for fear of sending the economy into reverse shortly after it emerged from recession.

-"A contraction of GDP in Q1 is inevitable" with the new measure, Masamichi Adachi, Japan chief economist at UBS Securities told AFP.

 He has said this emergency will be more limited and focused than last year's, despite warnings from medical experts that it may be insufficient.

-Schools will not close and major events will be permitted, with the cap for spectators revised down to 5,000 people or 50 percent capacity, whichever is smaller.
+Schools will not close and major events will be permitted, with the cap for spectators revised down.

-Japanese law does not currently allow authorities to enforce cooperation with the requests, though the government is planning legislation permitting fines for businesses that do not comply.

 The measure comes just over six months before the virus-postponed Tokyo 2020 Olympics are due to open, and Suga this week insisted he was still committed to holding the Games as "proof of mankind's victory over the virus".